Sorority Chapter TCRs 2017-2018

-- A sorority member may conduct her own Direct Room Change within the sorority floor as outlined in the general Terms, Conditions, and Regulations of the HFS Contract, once they view their room assignment on eLiving in late July.
-A sorority HFS Contract cannot be exchanged with non-sorority members, the exchange will only be permitted between floor members..
+- A sorority member may conduct her own Direct Room Change within the sorority floor as outlined in the general Terms, Conditions, and Regulations of the HFS Contract, once the room assignment is posted on eLiving in late July.
+A sorority HFS Contract cannot be exchanged with non-sorority members, the exchange will only be permitted between floor members.

 - The sorority assistant must submit the list of overflow housing members by the deadline date indicted on the timeline.

-- The sorority assistant will be notified when a vacancy on the floor occurs and the name of the next member to be reassigned to the sorority floor.
-The sorority assistant will have 24 hours to submit a different name from the overflow list to fill the vacancy.
-If the sorority assistant does not respond within 24 hours, the Assignment Office will proceed with reassigning the next person on the list.
+- If a vacancy becomes available on the floor, either the sorority assistant or the chapter president will be notified to verify the student to be reassigned.
+The sorority assistant or chapter president will have 24 hours to submit a different name from the overflow list to fill the vacancy.
+If a response is not received within 24 hours, the Assignment Office will proceed with reassigning the next person on the list.

-- Once a student is reassigned to the sorority floor, members may process a direct room exchange using the eLiving system to change room assignments within designated chapter rooms on the floor.
-Direct room exchanges can be processed until the ninth week of the semester.
+- Once a student is reassigned to the sorority floor, members may process a direct room exchange using eLiving to change room assignments within designated chapter rooms on the floor.
+Direct room exchanges can be processed until the date published in eLiving.
 After that time, the Assignment Office can assist with reassignments.

 - Students who accept a HFS Contract for Eastview Terrace, Nittany Apartments, suites, singles, or an SLO cannot be a part of the overflow list.

-- While overflow members may request a roommate request for their assignment in overflow housing, there is no guarantee that they will receive or keep this roommate preference once vacancies on the sorority floor occur and students are reassigned to the sorority floor.
+- While overflow members may indicate a roommate preference on the HFS Contract, there is no guarantee that they will receive or keep this roommate preference once vacancies on the sorority floor occur and students are reassigned to the sorority floor.

 - Sorority members living in other housing areas, such as Eastview Terrace, Nittany Apartments, etc. will be considered for assignment to the sorority floor after all overflow members have been relocated.